actsbangalore/public/README.md

-#Readme
-For scneraio 1 goto folder1
+For scneraio 1 goto scneraio1
-For scneraio 2 goto folder2
+For scneraio 2 goto scneraio2